-Shared scratch space is hosted on the Data Capacitor.
-The Data
+Shared scratch space is hosted on the Data Capacitor II (DC2) file

-Capacitor scratch directory is a temporary workspace.
-Scratch space is
+system.
+The DC2 scratch directory is a temporary workspace.
+Scratch

-not allocated, and its total capacity fluctuates based on project
+space is not allocated, and its total capacity fluctuates based on

-space requirements.
-The Data Capacitor is mounted on IU research
+project space requirements.
+The DC2 file system is mounted on IU

 |Backupandpurgepolicies||Incremental backups of the RDC Oracle databases occur